 Management's Discussion and Analysis of Financial Condition and Results of Operations is based upon our Condensed Consolidated Financial Statements, which we have prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, cost of revenue, and operating expenses, and related disclosure of contingent assets and liabilities.
 Management bases its estimates on historical experience and on various other assumptions that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Management has discussed the development, selection and disclosure of significant estimates with the Audit Committee of our Board of Directors.
 Actual results may differ from these estimates under different assumptions or conditions.

 An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, if different estimates reasonably could have been used, or if changes in the estimate that are reasonably likely to occur could materially impact the financial statements.
-During the three- and six-month periods ended June 30, 2012, there have been no significant changes in our critical accounting policies and estimates as compared to the disclosures in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2011.
+During the three- and nine-month periods ended September 30, 2012, there have been no significant changes in our critical accounting policies and estimates as compared to the disclosures in Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2011.